 Example Bash Script

 If you would like to customize the example script provided here to access data files in MAST, you will first need to determine the URIs for the files of interest using another API, e.g., astroquery.mast.
+See the 'Interactive Example' section down below to try it yourself.

-Invoke the script in a unix terminal to download the files:
+You must invoke the script in a unix terminal to download the files:

 A look at the example script MAST_2022-04-30T2153.sh shows that, apart from some housekeeping, it does a few main things: